Negotiating Managed Care Contracts with MCOs, ACOs and for Health Exchange Products

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will equip healthcare provider counsel with tools and strategies for structuring and negotiating contracts with accountable care organizations (ACOs), managed care organizations (MCOs), and state health exchanges on behalf of providers.
+This CLE course will equip healthcare provider counsel with tools and strategies for structuring and negotiating contracts with accountable care organizations (ACOs), managed care organizations (MCOs), and state health exchanges on behalf of providers.
 The panel will discuss key provisions in these agreements and methods for resolving common areas of dispute.

 - Overview of current legal trends under healthcare reform